smypmsa/smypmsa/README.md

 I am a dedicated developer and consultant specializing in intelligent automation, capable of delivering automation projects from inception to completion 😎.

 - ⭐ Passionate about business process automation (UiPath, Blue Prism, Power Platform, whatever).
-- 🌱 Hobbyist in smart contract development using Solidity.
+- 🌱 Developer advocate @ Chainstack.
 - 💬 Feel free to connect with me on LinkedIn.